 The Skoda’s dashboard is a Samsung tablet to the VW Golf’s iPad – it’s perfectly functional but somehow not quite as nice to use as it could be

-The entry-level Bolero infotainment system in the Octavia does everything really well, and makes the more expensive upgraded systems feel a bit redundant.
-The entry-level touchscreen’s eight-inch display and it has colourful and detailed graphics.
+The entry-level Bolero infotainment system in the Skoda Octavia Estate does everything really well, and makes the more expensive upgraded systems feel a bit redundant.
+The entry-level touchscreen’s 8.0-inch display and it has colourful and detailed graphics.
 Apple CarPlay and Android Auto come fitted as standard, which means you can use your compatible smartphone’s navigation and music apps simply by plugging your phone into the USB port under the front centre armrest.
 It’s so handy, you soon stop using the car’s own interface.

 The Bolero system is so good you’d only go for Amundsen infotainment system (fitted to SE Technology models and above) if you need its built-in sat-nav because you don’t have (or want) a smartphone that’s compatible with Apple CarPlay or Android Auto.

-Finally, there’s the top-of-the-range 9.2-inch Columbus system, which is a standard feature in Laurin & Klement trim and a £1,050 option in SE L models.
+Finally, there’s the top-of-the-range 9.2-inch Columbus system, which is a standard feature in Laurin & Klement trim and a fairly expensive option in SE L models.
 It has a glassy appearance that’s appealing, but comes at the cost of a proper knob for the volume and sat-nav zoom, which means it’s more of a pain to use than the cheaper systems on the move.

 Every Skoda Octavia Estate comes with an eight-speaker stereo that does the job if talk radio’s your thing, but won’t scratch the itch if you’re a proper music aficionado.
 For that you’ll need the optional Canton stereo that’s far from sophisticated but does have nine speakers and a subwoofer to fill the interior with a much richer sound than the lacklustre basic system can muster.